qmarcou/IGoR/README.md

 | `--seed X`  | Impose *X* as a seed for the random sequence generator.
 By default a random seed is obtained from the system.
 NOT FUNCTIONAL YET |

 ## Command examples
-First as a sanity check try and run the demo code:
+First as a sanity check try and run the demo code (this will run for a few minutes on all cores available):
 ```
 #!bash
 ./igor -run_demo